top of page

 5. Keep hydrated and take breaks in shaded areas to stay cool.

-Xcaret vs. Xel-Há Park
+Xcaret Park vs. Xel-Há Park

 Both Xel-Há and Xcaret are located in the same region, the Riviera Maya, along the eastern coast of the Yucatán Peninsula in Mexico.